avigewirtz/avigewirtz.github.io-/the-linux-command-line/basic-file-and-directory-operations/deleting-files-and-directories.md

 $
 ```

 It's common practice to alias `rm` to `rm -i`, ensuring you're always prompted for confirmation before deleting a file.
 This alias is already set up on Armlab.
-You can set it up on your PC by adding the following line to the `.bashrc` file in your home directory:
+You can set it up on your PC by adding the following line to your `.bashrc` file:

 ```
 alias rm='rm -i'